-There are several types of pet insurance policy available.
-The best pet insurance for you depends on a number of things, including the age of your pet, how prone it is to illness, and how much you’re willing to pay.
+The best pet insurance for you depends on a number of things, including the age of your pet, how prone it is to illness and how much you’re willing to pay.

 There are four main types of pet insurance to look out for when comparing deals:

-- Time limited pet insurance covers illnesses as well as accidents, for up to 12 months from when the condition was diagnosed or up to the limit of the policy – whichever happens first (check each policy for details).
-After that, it becomes a pre-existing condition, which you can’t claim for.
+- Time limited pet insurance covers illnesses as well as accidents, for up to 12 months from when the condition was diagnosed or up to the limit of the policy, whichever happens first.
+Once either limit is reached, the condition is no longer covered even if you renew.

 - Maximum benefit pet insurance covers accidents and illnesses up to a maximum amount per condition.
-While there’s no time limit on how long you can claim for, once you’ve reached the maximum amount, you’re no longer covered for that particular condition.
+Once you’ve reached the limit, you’re no longer covered for that particular condition even if you renew.

 - Lifetime pet insurance is the most complete type of pet insurance available.
 It covers accidents, injuries and illnesses for the life of your policy.
-Policies have limits on claims per year or per condition – some have a combination of both.
-Once you’ve reached the limit, you won’t be able to claim for the condition again, until the policy renews and the limits restart.
+Policies have limits on claims per year or per condition – or sometimes both.
+Once the limit is reached, you can no longer claim for that condition until you renew.
+The limits are reset once the policy is renewed.

 What does pet insurance cover?

 Pet insurance policies vary, but they could include the following types of cover:

 - Vet fees and treatment if your pet is ill or injured.